claudiodekker/inertia-laravel-testing/README.md

 Instead of making multiple `misses` call, you may use `missesAll` instead.

-Similar to basic `hasAll` usage, this assertion accepts both a single array or a list of arguments, at which point it will assert that the given props do not exist.
+Similar to basic `hasAll` usage, this assertion accepts both a single array or a list of arguments, at which point it will assert that the given props do not exist:

 ```php
 $response->assertInertia(fn (Assert $inertia) => $inertia